coderamen666/srd-v3.5-md/epic/epic-spells.md

 **Adding Seed DCs:** When two or more epic seeds are combined in an epic spell, their base Spellcraft DCs are added together.
-Both contribute toward the spell's final Spellcraft DC.
+Both contribute toward the spell’s final Spellcraft DC.

 **Determining School:** When combining two or more seeds to develop an epic spell, the school of the finished spell is decided by the caster